AfzalAhamed/AfzalAhamed/README.md

-- 👋 Hi, I’m @AfzalAhamed.
-I am an undergraduate at the University of Bedfordshire following BSc (Hons) Computer Science and Software Engineering.
-Currently, I live in Kurunegala.
-As a hobby, I started web development in 2019.
-I have web development skills and .NET skills with more than two years of experience.
-I started my own startup business in 2020 called "CODEIT".
+- 👋 Hi, My name is Afzal Ahamed(@AfzalAhamed) and I am a graduate with a BSc (Hons) in Computer Science and Software Engineering.
+I have more than two years of experience in web development.
+I have a lot of experience in PHP, JavaScript and WordPress.
+Also, I know MySQL, Java, C++ and C#.
+I'm an open-minded person that strives to learn new skills and expand my horizons.
+I enjoy working with clients to create the best solution for their businesses.
+I am passionate about creating products that positively impact the world.
+I love working on projects that are challenging but rewarding.
+I have an eye for detail and enjoy working with different technologies.
+I have experience in many different fields, including web development, software engineering and design.
+I've developed websites for a wide range of industries including e-commerce stores, non-profits, real estate companies and more.
 - 👀 I’m interested in Programming
-- 🌱 I’m currently following BSc.
+- 🌱 Gradated BSc.
 (Hons) in Computer Science and Software Engineering
 - 📫 How to reach me (ahamedafzal45@gmail.com)

 <!---